 CIMB is the largest private Bank in Malaysia, with MYR 602.4 billion (US\$ 146.8 billion) in total assets as of 2020.
 Its operating income reached MYR 17.2 billion (US\$ 4.2 billion) in 2020, while net profit stood at MYR 1.2 billion (US\$ 0.3 billion)164.
 In 2017, CIMB became the first bank in Malaysia to get regulatory sandbox approval for electronic-know your customer (e-KYC) to accentuate its Consumer Banking proposition165.
 It established the first Big Data platform in Malaysia, by leveraging open-source software technology.
 CIMB Private Banking now offers HNIs and affluent clients personalized advisory, portfolio planning and wealth management solutions166.
 Its digital private banking offerings include Clicks Trader, an online portal that offers online trading conveniences to help clients grow their investments through the CIMB Clicks mobile app.
-In 2015, CIMB Private Bank collaborated with UOB Asset Management (Malaysia) and BNY Mellon Managed Accounts (SMA) for its ultra-HNI clients.
+In 2015, CIMB Private Bank collaborated with UOB Asset Management (Malaysia) and BNY Mellon Managed Investments, to introduce a discretionary portfolio platform, and Separately Managed Accounts (SMA) for its ultra-HNI clients.
 The platform facilitates access to investment strategies from global asset managers for investors, and assists them to invest in global stocks through multicurrency strategies167.